tytydraco/yessleep/out/Find_yourself_in_a_body_that_is_not_your_own_DO_NOT_let_their_family_know_you_are_afraid.md

 For those of you who aren’t in this situation, congrats.
 Just pray to whatever god you believe in that it stays that way.
 That is one of the horrors of this predicament.
 From what I can tell, it either happens or it doesn’t.
 And the way out isn’t easy.

-I was about 12 years old when I started seeing my “other” parents.
+I was 12 years old when I started seeing my “other” parents.
 Years of therapy have tried (and failed) to convince me it never happened.
 Some figment of my imagination or symptom of repressed trauma.
 I wish it were that simple.

 I know you’re probably wondering what I mean by “other” parents.
 Well, my real parents are as suburban as they come.
 Dad works a 9-5.
 Mom works hard making our house a home.